Easyblocks

 Buttons: ReactElement[];

-ButtonsWrapper: ReactElement
+ButtonsWrapper: ReactElement;

 export function SimpleBanner(props: SimpleBannerProps) {